Why are bike shop bikes more expensive than department store bikes?

 Have we owned department store bikes?
 Yes.
 They are good for casual riding and aren't the best for use in specific cycling sports.
 Most department store bikes are 'styles' of bike.
 Mountain bike style, BMX style.

-Bike shop bikes are more usually more expensive because the frames come in sizes which match people's bodies, the components are higher quality, and they're designed for specific cycling disciplines.
+Bike shop bikes are more expensive.
+This is because the frames come in sizes which match people's bodies, the components are higher quality, and they're designed for specific cycling disciplines.
 Bike shop bikes also tend to use newer technologies.
 It will be assembled by a bike mechanic, and you'll receive it tuned and ready.
-It is definitely quality over quantity.
-Bike shop bikes can be fixed over and over again.
+As they say, you get what you pay for.

 Can a department store bike be fixed or improved?
 Yes, you can sometimes replace the components with higher quality ones.
-The cost to upgrade the parts will exceed the bike's value though.
-If a bike that retails for $150 at a department store needs tires, tubes, grips, seat, and brake cables we've already hit $100+.
+The cost to upgrade the parts often exceeds the bike's value though.
+If a bike that retails for $150 needs tires, tubes, grips, seat, and brake cables that's already $100+ in repairs.
 Remember, a low purchase price does not equal a low repair price.
 We get many requests to fix bikes that have been left outside in the elements and are ridden hard; most of time we can't economically repair them.
-Many department store bikes are throwaway items, though there are some that are decent quality.
+Most department store bikes are throwaway items, though there are some that are decent quality.

 A big part of bike longevity is how it is taken care of.
-A department store bike can last longer if it is parked in the garage, cleaned, and maintained.
+Any bike lasts longer if it is stored inside and taken care of.